Aloo Methi Recipe

 Potatoes added to the pan.

-Now add 2-3 tablespoon of water and cover the pan with a lid.
+Step 5: Add 2-3 tablespoons of water and cover the pan with a lid.

-Reduce the heat to low and let the potatoes cook until they are tender (15-20 minutes).
+Step 6: Reduce the heat to low and let the potatoes cook until tender (15-20 minutes).
 Stir once or twice while cooking.
-Add some more water if the masala is drying.
+Add a splash of water if the masala is drying out.

 Water added to the pan.